praisenter/manual.praisenter.github.io/_includes/slide-components.md

 > Slides are made up of the slide itself and it's _slide components_.
 Adding components to your slides is how you add media, text, and other content.
 {: .p-man-page-intro}

-Now that you've reviewed the [basics]({{ page.relpath }}{{ page.slides_page }}#slide-basics), we will introduce each component type available in Praisenter.
+Now that you've reviewed the [basics]({{ page.relpath }}{{ page.slides_page }}#slide-basics), we'll introduce each slide component available in Praisenter.
 Then we'll cover how to move, resize, and layer them.

 ## Text component[#](#text-component)
-The text component is used to put static text on a slide and style that text.
+The text component is used to put unchanging text on a slide.
 You have all the options described in [Slide basics]({{ page.relpath }}{{ page.slides_page }}#slide-basics) to configure the font, color, borders, backgrounds and more.

-To edit the text itself, you can find that in the [Side Pane]({{ page.relpath }}{{ page.editing_page }}#side-pane) on the right.
+To edit the text itself, use the [Side Pane]({{ page.relpath }}{{ page.editing_page }}#side-pane) on the right side of the editor.

 ![Slides text component]({{ page.relpath }}assets/img/slides-text-component.png){: .rounded .img-fluid}

 ## Placeholder component[#](#placeholder-component)
 The placeholder component is very similar to the text component - it's used to show text.
 However, it's unique because the text is not directly editable.
 Instead, the text that will show in the component will be determined during presentation.
 It's a _placeholder_ for text.

-A placeholder component is used for displaying bible verses, song lyrics, and notifications.
-More on this in the Presentation part of the manual.
-If a slide has any placeholder components, then it's considered a slide _template_.
+A placeholder component is used to display Bible verses, song lyrics, and notifications.
+More on this in the [presentation]({{ page.relpath }}{{ page.present_page }}#presenting) part of the manual.
+If a slide has one or more placeholder components, then it's considered a _slide template_ and can be selected during Bible, song, and notification presentation.

 ![Slides placeholder component]({{ page.relpath }}assets/img/slides-placeholder-component.png){: .rounded .img-fluid}

 The placeholder component has two configuration options: the `Type` and the `Variant`.

 The `Type` is either `Title` or `Text`.
-This would correlate to the _reference_ and _text_ of a bible verse or the _verse name_ and _text_ of a song.
-For example, for Genesis 1:1, the `Title` would be "Genesis 1:1" and the `Text` would be "In the beginning God created the heaven and the earth."
-As a song example, the `Title` might be "Verse 1" and the `Text` would be "Amazing grace how sweet the sound That saved a wretch like me I once was lost but now am found Was blind but now I see".
+This corresponds to the _reference_ and _text_ of a Bible verse or the _verse name_ and _text_ of a song.
+For example, when presenting Genesis 1:1, the `Title` will be "Genesis 1:1" and the `Text` will be "In the beginning God created the heaven and the earth."
+Similarly, when presenting Verse 1 of the song Amazing Grace, the `Title` will be "Verse 1" and the `Text` will be "Amazing grace how sweet the sound That saved a wretch like me I once was lost but now am found Was blind but now I see."

-The `Variant` is one of 6 values.
+The `Variant` is one of six values.
 At this time, Praisenter only uses `Primary` and `Secondary`.
-This option represents whether to use the primary language/translation or secondary.
+This option represents whether to use the primary or secondary language/translation.
 For example, if you want to show the _text_ of Genesis 1:1 from your primary bible, then you would choose `Primary`.
 If you want to show the _text_ of Genesis 1:1 from your secondary bible, then you would choose `Secondary`.

-Adding multiple placeholder components onto a single slide allows you to build a slide that can show multiple languages at one time.
+Adding multiple placeholder components to a _single_ slide allows you to build a slide that can show multiple languages at one time.
 In the example below, there are three placeholder components, one on the top, one the left, and one on the right.

-1. The one on the top is configured with `Type` = `Title` and `Variant` = `Primary` so that it shows the bible reference from the primary bible (KJV in this case).
+1. The one on the top is configured with `Type` = `Title` and `Variant` = `Primary` so that it shows the Bible verse _reference_ from the _primary_ bible (KJV in this case).
-1. The one on the left is configured with `Type` = `Text` and `Variant` = `Primary` so that it shows the verse text from the primary bible (KJV in this case).
+1. The one on the left is configured with `Type` = `Text` and `Variant` = `Primary` so that it shows the Bible verse _text_ from the _primary_ bible (KJV in this case).
-1. The one on the right is configured with `Type` = `Text` and `Variant` = `Secondary` so that it shows the verse text from the secondary bible (one in arabic).
+1. The one on the right is configured with `Type` = `Text` and `Variant` = `Secondary` so that it shows the Bible verse _text_ from the _secondary_ bible (one in arabic).

 ![Slides placeholder component example]({{ page.relpath }}assets/img/slides-placeholder-component-ex.png){: .rounded .img-fluid}

 ## Date/time component[#](#datetime-component)
-The date/time component is a special text component - it shows the current date and time.
-You can configure all the properties just like a normal text component, but you cannot modify the text directly.
+The date/time component is a special text component - it displays the current date and time.
+You can configure all the properties just like a normal text component, but you cannot modify the text.

 ![Slides date-time component]({{ page.relpath }}assets/img/slides-datetime-component.png){: .rounded .img-fluid}

 Instead of specifying the text, you configure the date-time format.
-Praisenter has a list of default formats you can choose from, but you can type in your own format as well.
-Here's what each format my look like for the time `2025-11-08 11:40:25 AM EST`:
+The date-time format controls what parts of the date/time to display and how to display them.
+Praisenter has a list of default formats you can choose from, but you can type in your own format.
+Here's what each format would look like for the time `2025-11-08 11:40:25 AM EST`:

 | Format | Output |
 |---|---|